 These numbers were eye opening for the students and staff here at Ross Sterling Middle School.
 This lets us know that our students have a large amount of distractions that they are battling on a daily basis which is causing multiple interruptions to their daily learning and ultimately their overall academic success.
 For this reason we have done what similar schools across the country have done by developing a plan to help our students refocus on what matters most--LEARNING.

 Students may still use cell phones for instructional purposes only with adult permission and supervision.
-Following the instructional activity, students will be instructed to secure and hide their devices in a backpack, bag, or purse.
+Following the instructional activity, students will be instructed to put their phones away.

-The reason for this change is two main reasons: (1) distractions that cellular devices pose to our students in the classroom in an age of texts, emails, gaming, social media, and app notifications.
+The reason for the enforcement is due to two main reasons: (1) distractions that cellular devices pose to our students in the classroom in an age of texts, emails, gaming, social media, and app notifications.
 (2) Increase in aggression, name-calling (sexual, racial), confrontations, and rumors/drama stemming from inappropriate and immature use of cellular devices.

 SMS will still ensure parent communication with their child through traditional means: contacting the school by phone.
 We will continue to deliver a message to your child when needed.
 If you reach our voicemail, please understand we are with students, parents, and staff members -- our customers -- often, so leave a message or voicemail as our office staff checks their messages regularly.
 I promise you we will return your call before the day is out.